shawenyao/jekyll-now/_posts/2020-02-23-Suppressor-the-Midas-Touch.md

 ## Implications
-This calls for caution when we delete explanatory variable soley based on its insiginificance, as there might be *suppressor* lurking out there that has the potential of turning it into gold.
+The existence of $suprressor$ calls for caution when we delete explanatory variable soley based on its insiginificance.